Skip to main content

 • Helps to decrease blood pressure

-Meditation is one of the pillars of Buddhist practices and is also an internal part of Recovery Dharma.
-Meditation and mindfulness are great coping strategies if you’re struggling with stressors or additive urges.
+Meditation is one of the pillars of Buddhist practices and is also an internal part of holistic recovery.
+Meditation and mindfulness are great coping strategies for those struggling with stressors or addictive urges.

-What Type of Addiction Can Recovery Dharma Help With?
+What Type of Addiction Does Buddhist Addiction Treatment Help With?

 Many treatment programs are specific to one type of addiction.
-You might be familiar with AA for those suffering from alcohol addiction, or NA for those with drug addiction.
+Many are familiar with AA for those suffering from alcohol addiction or NA for those with drug addiction.

-Unlike these recovery programs, Buddhist addiction treatment as it is presented by Recovery Dharma may be applied to any type of addiction.
+Unlike these recovery programs, Buddhist addiction treatment, as presented by Flatirons Recovery, may be applied to any addiction.

-Some are suffering from substance abuse addictions such as alcohol, narcotics, or prescription drugs.
+Some are suffering from substance abuse addictions such as alcohol, narcotics, prescription drugs, or dual-diagnosis.
 Others are coping with process addictions such as sex, gambling, or shopping.
 Perhaps some have eating disorders or are self-harming.

-Recovery Dharma and Buddhist addiction treatment can help you with any of these addictions.
-If you are suffering from these addictive tendencies and you have a willingness to recover, the program is for you.
+Recovery Dharma and Buddhist addiction treatment can help with any of these addictions.
+For those suffering from these addictive tendencies and who have a willingness to recover, the program is highly beneficial.

-The right team of compassionate professionals can help curate a treatment plan to suit all of your needs.
+The right team of compassionate professionals can help curate a treatment plan to suit every client’s needs.

-Will I Have to Abstain From Drugs and Alcohol With Recovery Dharma?
+Is Abstaining From Drugs and Alcohol Necessary With Recovery Dharma?

-This recovery program encourages sobriety from all substances that can alter the mind.
-As part of living an ethical and fulfilling life, Recovery Dharma does require abstinence if your addiction involves harmful substances.
+Buddhist-based treatment for addiction encourages sobriety from all substances that can alter the mind.
+As part of living an ethical and fulfilling life, this mindful recovery program does require abstinence if an addiction involves harmful substances.

-The purpose of Recovery Dharma is to let go of the need to have an intoxicating experience.
-This is also known as renunciation.
-It involves giving up substances that cause our suffering.
+The purpose of this wellness process is to let go of the need to have an intoxicating experience, also known as renunciation.
+It involves giving up substances that cause us suffering.

 This also means being mindful of a subconscious process called “addiction switching.”
 This involves avoiding one addictive behavior but replacing it with another one.

 There are cases in which it is not possible to abstain from a certain addiction.
-For example, if you have an eating disorder, you cannot abstain from food.
-Or if you have an addiction to technology, it might not be possible to fully abstain.
+For example, those with an eating disorder can’t simply quit eating food.
+In another instance, for those with an addiction to technology, it might not be possible to fully abstain.

-For these circumstances, you must be vigilant and mindful of your behavior.
+Vigilance and mindfulness are required in these circumstances.
 Setting intentions and boundaries with these behaviors is crucial to a healthy recovery.

 When it comes to relapse prevention, each individual will have a unique post-treatment plan.

-As previously mentioned, one of the biggest benefits of Recovery Dharma is that the practices with this treatment modality can help in many ways long after the addictive tendencies have ceased.
+One of the significant benefits of this healing treatment plan is that the practices within this treatment modality offer support in many ways long after addictive tendencies have ceased.

-If you are experiencing urges and cravings, the practices taught in Recovery Dharma can help you work through them without relapsing.
-Additionally, if you experience stressors and triggers for your addiction, these practices can also help bring you back to yourself.
+For those experiencing urges and cravings, the practices taught in this healing modality can provide tools to work through them without relapsing.
+Additionally, when encountering stressors and triggers for addiction, these practices help bring one back to a centered state.

-The Flatirons free weekly Recovery Dharma meeting is a great option for ongoing support with a great community of dedicated members.
-Hosted every Wednesday evening, it is currently the only in-person Recovery Dharma meeting in the Boulder, Colorado area.
+The Flatiron’s free weekly meeting is a great option for ongoing support with a great community of dedicated members.
+Hosted every Wednesday evening, it is currently the only in-person meeting of its kind in the Boulder, Colorado, area.

 What Can I Expect in a Recovery Dharma Meeting?